Assignment (law): Intellectual property rights

 With respect to a trademark, the owner of the mark may not transfer ownership of the mark without transferring the goodwill associated with the mark.

 Companies sometimes request from employees that they assign all intellectual property they create while under the employment of the company.
 This is typically done within an Employment Agreement, but is sometimes done through a specific agreement called Proprietary Information and Inventions Agreement (PIIA).

 Personal injury torts

-The standard rule is that personal injury tort causes of action are nonassignable as a matter of public policy.
+The standard rule is that personal injury tort causes of action are not assignable as a matter of public policy.
 These should be distinguished from final settlements or judgments resulting from lawsuits brought on such causes of action, which may be assignable.

 Legal malpractice

 In the majority of jurisdictions, assignments involving fraud or legal malpractice causes of action are void as against public policy.

+Non-compete agreements

+Case law has held that an employee's covenant not to compete is assignable where one business is transferred to another.

+Assignment in bankruptcy law

+A general assignment or assignment is a concept in bankruptcy law in which an insolvent entity's assets are assigned to someone as an alternative to a bankruptcy.

 Equitable assignment

 An equitable assignment is an assignment, or transfer of rights, in equity.

 General principles

 There are numerous requirements that exist for an equitable assignment of property, outside the 'standard' clear and unconditional intention to assign.
 These requirements are fundamental characteristics of a statutory assignment: Absolute assignment (an unconditional transfer: conditions precedent or part of a debt are not absolute) and the assignment must be made in writing and signed by the assignor, and in particular, this applies to real property.

 Assigning future property in equity cannot be gratuitous.
 The assignor must receive consideration for the agreement, otherwise the assignment will be ineffective.
 However, an absolute assignment does not require consideration to be given.
 Secondly, between the period of agreement between assignor and assignee and acquisition by the assignor, the assignees rights are not contractual, but rather a proprietary right to the property.
 This means the assignee has an interest in this future property, in the same manner any owner has over property.

 In equity, these principles operate to protect both the assignor and the assignee.
 In Norman v Federal Commissioner of Taxation, a taxpayer attempted to assign by deed, to his wife certain moneys which he was eventually going to receive.
 This included dividends and interest due on loans.
 The court held the interest and the dividends were expectancies or possibilities which could not be assigned without consideration.
 The court's worry was that assignments without consideration might be used as instruments of fraud, to avoid creditors and tax collection.